wpoortman/wpoortman/README.md

 # Welcome to my GitHub Profile! 👋

 ## About Me
 Hello!
-I'm **Wouter Poortman**, a passionate software developer with a keen interest in open-source projects and web development.
+I'm **Willem Poortman**, a passionate software developer with a keen interest in open-source projects and web development.
 I enjoy solving complex problems and building innovative solutions that make a difference.

 - 🔭 I’m currently working on various open-source projects, especially related to Magento.
 - 🌱 I’m currently diving deep into Magewire, a Livewire-inspired library for Magento 2.